shyaginuma/casual_inference/README.md

 You can also see the [example notebook](https://github.com/shyaginuma/casual_inference/blob/main/examples/sample_size_evaluator.ipynb) to see more detailed example.

+### Advanced causal inference techniques

+It also supports the advanced causal inference techniques.

+- Lenear Regression

+Another evaluation method like Propensity Score Matching is planed to implement in the future.

 ## References

 - Kohavi, Ron, Diane Tang, and Ya Xu.
 2020. ​Trustworthy Online Controlled Experiments: A Practical Guide to A/B Testing.
 Cambridge University Press. https://experimentguide.com/